 On Raspberry Pi OS (Bookworm and later), the ModemManager service is typically installed by default.
 While useful for managing cellular modems, it can interfere with ECM mode by attempting to take control of the modem ports.

-To ensure a smooth ECM connection, it is recommended to uninstall or disable ModemManager:
+To ensure a smooth ECM connection, it is recommended to stop and disable ModemManager service:

 sudo systemctl stop ModemManager.service